Queen Mathilde of Belgium: Activities

-Queen Mathilde is concerned with a range of social issues including education, child poverty, intergenerational poverty, the position of women in society and literacy.
+Queen Mathilde is involved with a range of social issues including education, child poverty, intergenerational poverty, the position of women in society and literacy.

 Since 2009, Queen Mathilde has been the honorary president of Unicef Belgium.
-She serves as the World Health Organization's Special Representative for Immunization.
+She serves as the World Health Organization's Special Representative for immunization.
 She also the honorary president of the Breast International Group, a non-profit organisation for academic breast cancer research groups from around the world.

 She set up the Princess Mathilde Fund (now the Queen Mathilde Fund) in 2001, which promotes the care of vulnerable people and awards an annual prize for good works in a particular sector.
 The sector changes each year: examples include early years education, women's health, and protecting young people from violence.

 Queen Mathilde deploys the Queen's Charities to offer help to citizens who are struggling to cope with financial hardship in their daily lives and often turn to her as a last resort.
 The Queen is the honorary president of Child Focus, a foundation for missing and sexually exploited children.

 Queen Mathilde is also a patron of the Queen Elisabeth Music Competition, an international competition founded in 1937 as an initiative of Queen Elisabeth and Belgian composer and violist Eugène Ysaÿe.

 In 2018, Queen Mathilde became the honorary president of the Federal Council for Sustainable Development.
 According to the royal tradition, Queen Mathilde became an honorary member of the Royal Academy of Medicine of Belgium.

-Queen Mathilde is a member of the Schwab Foundation Board for Social Entrepreneurship.
+Queen Mathilde is a member of the board of the Schwab Foundation for Social Entrepreneurship.
 She was a United Nations Emissary for the International Year of Microcredit 2005, which focused in particular on financial inclusion and financial literacy.
 The Queen also attends the annual World Economic Forum in Davos.

 Queen Mathilde was named a United Nations Sustainable Development Goal Advocate in 2016, promoting the 17 Sustainable Development Goals (an agenda for global sustainable development).

 The Queen also presided at the ceremony awarding the King Baudouin International Development Prize.

-The Queen will receive an Honorary Doctorate from the Hasselt University on May 30, 2023.
+She also received an Honorary Doctorate from Hasselt University on 30 May 2023.